 Gift tax should be paid within 30 days after the lifetime gift or after its disclosure to the French tax authorities (for manual gifts).

 Inheritance tax is due by the heirs.

 Allowances described in § 5.1. apply to inheritance tax if they were not already used on gifts made during the fifteen-year period preceding the death.

-The rates of inheritance tax for 2017/2018 are also different depending on the deceased’s relationship with the heir.
+The rates of inheritance tax are also different depending on the deceased’s relationship with the heir.

 A total exemption of inheritance tax applies between spouses and civil partners.